 Many would argue we should have this one higher up on the list, but the randomness of the works result in no narrative thread for the visitor, and the displays themselves fail to provide important context that would help them resonate with viewers.
 As such, we recommend paying for the audioguide.
 Though iconic, seeing Leonardo's Lady firsthand primarily emphasises how small the painting is, which also suffers from having been altered over the centuries.
-Visiting takes about one hour and you're best bet is to buy tickets online beforehand.
+Visiting takes about one hour and your best bet is to buy tickets online beforehand.

 Basically the University Museum of Kraków's Jagiellonian University - one of the oldest institutes of higher learning in Central Europe.
 Collegium Maius was Jagiellonian's main campus when it was built in the late 14th century, and is one of the oldest buildings in Kraków today; it was here that Copernicus himself studied in the late 15th century.
 As such, the building is loaded with fabulous historical interiors, art and artefacts, including the oldest surviving globe in the world depicting the Americas.
 Half-hour guided tours are given in English regularly, and you can also poke around the courtyard - which features a 16th century clock from which wooden historical figures appear every two hours between 09:00 and 17:00, and the neighbouring Professors' Garden (seasonal).

 Got a problem with our list?
 Let us know by leaving a comment at the bottom of the page.